AdobeDocs/experience-platform.en/help/rtcdp/destinations/bing-destination.md

 1. In the [!UICONTROL Authentication] step, you must enter the destination connection details:
    *  **[!UICONTROL Name]**: enter a name by which you will recognize this destination in the future.
    *  **[!UICONTROL Description]**: enter a description that will help you identify this destination in the future.
-   *  **[!UICONTROL Account ID]**: enter your [!DNL Bing Ads] [!UICONTROL Account ID].
+   *  **[!UICONTROL Account ID]**: enter your [!DNL Bing Ads CID].
    *  **[!UICONTROL Marketing use case]**: Marketing use cases indicate the intent for which data will be exported to the destination.
 You can select from Adobe-defined marketing use cases or you can create your own marketing use case.
 For more information about marketing use cases, see the [Data Governance in Adobe Experience Platform](../privacy/data-governance-overview.md#destinations) page.
 For information about the individual Adobe-defined marketing use cases, see the [Data usage policies overview](../../data-governance/policies/overview.md#core-actions).

     ![Microsoft Bing Destination Authentication](assets/bing-destination-authentication.png)

-1. Click **[!UICONTROL Create destination]**.
+2. Click **[!UICONTROL Create destination]**.
 Your destination is now created.
 You can click [!UICONTROL Save & Exit] if you want to activate segments later on, or you can click [!UICONTROL Next] to continue the workflow and select segments to activate.
 In either case, see the next section, [Activate Segments](#activate-segments), for the rest of the workflow.

 ## Activate Segments {#activate-segments}